PureKatana/PureKatana/README.md

 <h1>Hi, I'm Kevin! </h1>
-<h3>I am a new game programmer looking for a first experience opportunity in the gaming industry! </h3>
+<h3>I am a new game programmer looking for a first experience opportunity in the gaming industry!
+I've always loved video games since I was a child and I am now fortunate to turn my passion into my career.
+Over the course of my education, I've learned a lot about programming and game engines.
+I've been able to create amazing games for school or personal projects and I'm going to continue to learn and improve my skills as a programmer to make the best video games possible.</h3>

 <h2>👨‍💻 Game Projects:</h2>